On 11 Jun 2015, at 09:30, Jan Kurš <kurs(a)iam.unibe.ch> wrote:

 problem: by default the furthest failure but special parsers can still decide.

-PPTokenParser, which transforms a parsed input into the PPToken object.
-Perhaps this might
+returns PPTokenParser, which transforms a parsed input into the PPToken object.
+Perhaps

 The Pratt tokens are special: a token points back to the parser that generated it